Gomer Griffith Smith

-Gomer Griffith Smith (July 11, 1896 – May 26, 1953) was an American politician and a U.S. Representative from Oklahoma from 1937 to 1939.
+Gomer Griffith Smith (July 11, 1896 – May 26, 1953) was an American lawyer and politician who served one term as a U.S. Representative from Oklahoma from 1937 to 1939.

 Early life and education

 Born on a farm near Kansas City, Missouri, Smith was the son of Joseph M. and Elizabeth Lewis Smith, and attended the common and high schools of Missouri.
 He was graduated from Rockingham Academy, Kansas City, Missouri, in 1915.

 While teaching in a country school near Excelsior Springs, Missouri from 1916 to 1918, Smith studied law.
 He was admitted to the Missouri bar in 1920, to the Oklahoma bar in 1922, and commenced practice in Oklahoma City, Oklahoma.

 Congress

 Elected as a Democrat to the Seventy-fifth Congress to fill the vacancy caused by the death of Robert P. Hill, Smith served from December 10, 1937, to January 3, 1939.
 He was not a candidate for renomination in 1938, but was an unsuccessful candidate for the Democratic nomination for United States Senator, and resumed the practice of law in Oklahoma City.